Felixstowe branch line: Great Eastern Railway (1879–1922)

 On 13 July 1891 Empress Augusta Victoria of Schleswig-Holstein, wife of Kaiser Wilhelm II of Germany and a relative of Queen Victoria, arrived on a train at Felixstowe Beach station.
 She and five of her children stayed in the town on holiday until 6 August.
 This gave the town a boost as a holiday resort.
 Although the population of the town in 1891 was only 3,507 development was increasing along the higher ground north of the Beach station.
-In order to better serve this end of the town, the GER obtained powers in June 1893 for a short deviation to the line.
+In order to better serve this end of the town, the GER obtained powers in the Great Eastern Railway (General Powers) Act 1893 (56 & 57 Vict. c. lii) in June 1893 for a short deviation to the line.
 A terminus station was built on what is now Hamilton Road.
 This was opened on 1 July 1898 and named Felixstowe Town station.
 The direct line from Trimley to Felixstowe Beach was closed and all trains therefore had to reverse at the Town station before continuing their journey.
 A new 'Orwell Hotel' was opened at the same time opposite the station entrance.